Schluggi/airfilter/README.md

 <a href="https://www.buymeacoffee.com/schluggi" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 [![license](https://img.shields.io/badge/license-MIT-yellow.svg)](https://github.com/Schluggi/airfilter/blob/master/LICENSE.txt)

-> This is WIP!
-Some images are missing but the firmware works fine.
+> ⚠️ This is a WIP!
+Some images are missing, but the firmware works fine.

 I've modified my IKEA Förnuftig to work with Home Assistant.
-After some ironing you can control the filter via MQTT and also (!) manual with the knob (as originally intended).
+After some soldering you can control the filter via MQTT and also (!) manual with the knob (as originally intended).
 I use an ESP32 NodeMCU but an ESP8266 NodeMCU should also work fine.

-Via Home Assistant discovery the air filter will show up there as a fan-entity with three preset modes `1`, `2` and `3`.
+Via Home Assistant discovery the air filter will show up as a fan-entity with three preset modes `1`, `2` and `3`.
 You can also control the fan via the percentage slider.

 ![entity.png](images/entity.png)